Garden Design in Wiltshire, UK

 Behind high beech hedging, narrow paths weave through late summer planting to a more secluded seating area on the western edge of the site.

-The lower area of the garden responds to seasonal flooding, adopting a more naturalised and resilient planting approach.
+The lower area of the garden responds to seasonal flooding with a naturalistic meadow planting using a flood-tolerant meadow seed mix.

 Planting Design